 The poet Juan Felipe Herrera called Coleman the “word-caster of live coals of Watts & LA.”
-She was regarded as a central figure in Los Angeles literary life.
+A recipient of fellowships from the National Endowment for the Arts and the Guggenheim Foundation, Coleman was regarded as a central figure in Los Angeles literary life.
 The Los Angeles Times book critic David Ulin noted that Coleman, "helped transform the city's literature."

 Coleman lived in Los Angeles until her death on November 22, 2013.

 Native in a Strange Land: Trials & Tremors (Black Sparrow Press, 1996)

 Heavy Daughter Blues: Poems & Stories 1968-1986 (Black Sparrow Press, 1988)